nununo/pyVela2017/README.md

   * Four `omxplayer.bin` processes.
   * One `arecord` process, if the "audio" input is included in the configuration.
 * One of the videos in the videos `0` directory should be playing, in a loop.
-* Log messages will be output to `stderr`; see below to learn how to adjust logging details.
+* Log messages will be output to STDERR; see below to learn how to adjust logging details.

 Stopping:
 * Hit CTRL-C on the shell that launched the program.